Effects of strong magnetic field on the formation of wakes in thermal QCD: Dielectric response of thermal QCD in an ambience of strong and homogeneous magnetic field

+Unlike the thermal medium in the absence of magnetic field, where both quark and gluon degrees of freedom have been treated in equal footing in hard thermal loop approximation, quark and gluon degrees of freedom are treated differently in presence of magnetic field because only quarks get affected by the magnetic field and gluons remain unaffected.
+Thus in the presence of strong magnetic field, the hard scale for the quark-loop momentum will be provided by the magnetic field whereas the hard scale for the gluon-loop momentum is still given by the temperature.
+As a result the quark and gluon loops (denoted by $q$ and $g$, respectively) get separated in the general form of gluon self-energy tensor in finite $T$ and strong $B$

-with the two new structure factors, $\Pi^\parallel$ and $\Pi^\perp$ for finite $B$.
-However, the evaluations of $\Pi_i$'s ($i=T,L,\parallel,\perp$) in finite $T$ and strong $B$ need more care because the hard scale for the gluons is still given by the temperature only whereas for quarks the dominant scale is given by the strong magnetic field ($\sqrt{eB}$).
+where the two new structure factors, $\Pi^{q,\parallel}$ and $\Pi^{q,\perp}$ give the contributions in the gluon self-energy due to the magnetic field only and their evaluation will be made from the quark loop and the thermal contribution is still given by $\Pi^{g,L}$ and $\Pi^{g,T}$, whose evaluations are done by the gluon (and ghost) loop only.

-Thus a comparative strength of the structure factors in finite $T$ and strong $B$ are in order: Let us start for the structure factors, $\Pi_\parallel$ and $\Pi_\perp$, whose evaluations are made only from the quark-loop.
-Since the magnetic field is strong, the quarks are constrained to be in the lowest Landau levels and the dispersion relation ensures the perpendicular component (with respect to the magnetic field), $p_\perp \approx 0$, which manifests by the vanishing structure factor, $\Pi^\perp$ ($\approx 0$) and (real part of) $\Pi^\parallel$ is of the order ${\cal O} (g^2|q_fB|)$.
-Last but not the least, the finite temperature structure factors, $\Pi^T$ and $\Pi^L$, for which both quark and gluon-loops contribute, are of the order ${\cal O} ({g^\prime}^2 T^2)$.
-Therefore, the longitudinal component ($\mu=\nu=0$ with the negative sign, denoted by $\L^\prime$) of the gluon self-energy tensor at finite $T$ and strong magnetic field ($B$) in \eqref{selfenergy_tensor} is written in terms of quark (q) and gluon (g) loop contributions
+In the strong magnetic field, the quarks are constrained to be in the lowest Landau level (LLL)($n=0$) only, which is witnessed by the vanishing of the momentum transverse to the magnetic field ($p_\perp=0$) in the dispersion relation ($E_0=\sqrt{p_z^2+m_f^2}$).
+This causes the structure factor, $\Pi^{q,\perp}$ vanishingly small ($\Pi^{q,\perp} \approx 0$), therefore, the longitudinal component ($\mu=\nu=0$, denoted by $L^\prime$) of the gluon self-energy tensor at finite $T$ and strong magnetic field ($B$) in equation \eqref{selfenergy_tensor} is written in terms of nonvanishing quark (q) and gluon (g) loops contributions

-because $P^{00}_L,P^{00}_\parallel=1,~P^{00}_T,P^{00}_\perp=0, ~\Pi^\perp=0$.
+because $P^{00}_T,P^{00}_\perp=0$.

-Let us first calculate the $\Pi^{q,\parallel}$ for the quark-loop only in the real-time formalism.
-Using the ``11''-component of the quark-propagator matrix in thermal QCD in presence of strong magnetic field
+We will now calculate the longitudinal component (denoted by $\parallel$) of the quark-loop contribution in the self-energy - $\Pi^{q,\parallel}$ in the real-time formalism.
+So we start with the ``11''-component of the quark-propagator matrix in thermal QCD in presence of strong magnetic field,